List of Logical

 by changing its name.
 E.g., "We can strike a blow against cruelty to animals by changing the name of ‘pets’ to ‘animal companions.’"

-or "What's going on in Juárez is not a 'war,' it is a fight
+or "What was going on in Juárez was not a 'war,' but simply a turf

 Argument: (also, "post hoc propter hoc" argument, or the "too much of a coincidence"

 argument): The classic fallacy that because something comes at the same time or just after something else, the first thing is caused by the second.
 E.g., "AIDS first emerged as a problem during the exact same time that Disco

 music was becoming popular--that's too much of a coincidence: It proves that Disco

 Herring: An irrelevant distraction, attempting to mislead an audience by

 bringing up an unrelated, but usually emotionally loaded issue.
 E.g., "In